Daojian09/OAuth2Login/README.md

 	Version 1.0

-This is a simple integration of Facebook, Google, Windows Live OAuth 2 login function frame , just get the user information, the user is integrated into the application log in,Agent support setting server configuration as follows:
+This OAuth 2 is a simple login frame with integration of Facebook, Google, Windows Live login function.
+Just get the user information, the user log in is integrated into application.
+Support setting server agent configuration as follows:

 ```
   <configSections>